snicoll/scratches/spring41-caching-improvements/README.md

 * JSR-107 (`javax.cache`) annotation support ([SPR-9616](https://jira.springsource.org/browse/SPR-9616))
 * Runtime resolution of caches (([SPR-11490](https://jira.springsource.org/browse/SPR-11490))

-### Building

-You should get the latest development from the [snapshot repository](http://repo.spring.io/snapshot).
-If that does not work out for you, you can build the framework yourself: checkout [the code](https://github.com/spring-project/spring-framework/) if you haven't already.

-Simple run `./gradlew install` to update your local maven repository with Spring version `4.1.0-BUILD-SNAPSHOT`

 ### JSR-107 support

 `JCacheBookRepository` is an example of JSR-107 annotated repository.
 It uses the